jruels/az-databricks-adf/Day1/Lab2.md

 **Detailed Steps:**
 1. **Create a Storage Account (in the Lab1 Resource Group):**
    - In the Azure portal, search for "Storage accounts," select "+ Create," use the same resource group from Lab1, and provide a unique name.
-   - Choose region/replication, then click "Review + Create" → "Create."
+   - Choose region/redundancy, then click "Review + Create" → "Create."
+(For low cost choose - Locally Redundant Storage)
    - Click "Go to Resource" to navigate to the storage account.
    - Go to "Data storage" then click on "Containers".
 Create a container (e.g., "inputcontainer") to store the data file (CSV or JSON).
    - Create a new csv file `lab2data.csv ` and paste the following text: